Protocentral/protocentral_healthypi_v4/docs/faq.md

   </tr>
   <tr>
     <td class="tg-0pky">* What is the power source?</td>
-    <td class="tg-0pky">-There is a Lipo battery (3.7V, 1000 mAH) as power source.
-This would be applicable to those who ordered the basic kits.</td>
+    <td class="tg-0pky">-There is a Lipo battery (3.7V, 1000 mAH) as a power source which is provided along with the Healthypi v4 board.</td>
   </tr>
   <tr>
-    <td class="tg-0pky">* How do I charge the battery?</td>
+    <td class="tg-0pky">* Is the battery rechargeable?</td>
-    <td class="tg-0pky">-There is an On-board USB battery charger, plug in the battery to the board and then connect the USB cable.</td>
+    <td class="tg-0pky">-Yes, the battery is rechargeable.
+There is an On-board USB battery charger, plug in the battery to the board and then connect the USB cable.</td>
   </tr>
   <tr>
     <td class="tg-0pky">* What is the supply voltage?</td>